sploitec/srecon/README.md

 When running in interactive mode (`-i` flag), the tool will:

-1. Always run passive subdomain enumeration first without prompting
+1. Always run Google dorking query generation first without prompting
 2. Then prompt you before each subsequent scan phase:
+   - Passive subdomain enumeration
    - Active subdomain enumeration
    - IP resolution
    - HTTP/HTTPS service probing
    - Port scanning
    - Vulnerability scanning
-   - Google dorking

 This allows you to selectively run only the phases you're interested in, which can be useful for:
 - Focusing on specific aspects of reconnaissance